 Water Resistance Guide

 A watch rated as water resistant may come in contact with water to a predetermined extent.
 Most watches have a measurement until which the depth of immersion is safe.
-It is important to remember that a water-resistance rating is based upon optimum conditions in a laboratory.
-Real life experience & ageing of the gaskets will effectively decrease the manufacturer’s specifications of water resistance over time.
+It is important to remember that a water-resistance rating is based on optimum conditions in a laboratory.
+Real life experience & aging of the gaskets will effectively decrease the manufacturer’s specifications of water resistance over time.
 The worst scenario possible is that moisture is allowed to make contact with the movement – thus we strongly suggest that you always work well within the parameters of the manufacturer’s recommendations and have your watch tested at least once a year.
 Any competent watchmaker has the necessary equipment to test water resistance.
 It is important to remember that all watches have limits and no watches are waterproof.

 Optimum water resistance on a watch is obtained by 3 important factors: